I Got A 'Glass' Manicure — The Next Wave Of Chrome

 When I read a subject line that read, 'glass nails are trending,' I was a little confused.
 I've heard of seaglass nail art: when you use a greenish-turquoise polish, thin it out, and add a matte top coat, making the nails look like pieces of seaglass washed up on the beach.
 But the with glass, I was not sure how to envision it translating.
 The concept involves making your nails look like a piece of glass, or stained glass, that has been fractured, creating teeny-tiny cracks.
 I suppose 'shattered glass' nails might be more accurate.

 The technique is thought to have originated in Korea.
 Nail artist Park Eunkyung who recently posted a very avant-garde glass manicure on Instagram and inspired others to consider different variations on the look.
-According to Pinterest data analytics, the search for 'glass manicure' is up 170%.
+According to Pinterest data analytics, searches for 'glass manicure' are up 170%.
 To better understand why, I did some Pinterest browsing, before quickly deciding I wanted to try a glass manicure myself.

 Advertisement